-- The final deadline to file your “proof of loss.”
+- The final deadline to provide “proof of loss.”

 Because you may not be familiar with some of the deadlines that may apply to your claim, you should seriously consider consulting with an attorney to discuss your rights.
-The legal team at Ortiz Law Firm can help you cut through the red tape and fight for your disability benefits no matter where you live in the United States.
-Give us a call today to discuss your claim at (866) 853-7756.
+Ortiz Law Firm can help you navigate through the appeals process and recover the benefits you deserve.
+We are based in Florida, but we handle disability claims nationwide.
+Give us a call today at (888) 321-8131 to discuss your claim.